-REBECCA.
-We have now reviewed some best practices to maintain home systems and prepare financially to replace them.
-You may find it beneficial and cost-efficient to replace some of the systems before they reach their life expectancies, simply to improve or rehabilitate your home.
+REBECCA: We have now reviewed some best practices to maintain home systems and prepare financially to replace them.
+You may find it beneficial and cost-efficient to replace some of the systems before they reach their life expectancies to improve or rehabilitate your home.

-Improvements that increase the energy efficiency or safety of your home may be particularly beneficial, since they can increase the resale value of homes.
+IMPROVEMENTS that increase the energy efficiency or safety of your home may be particularly beneficial, since they can increase the resale value of homes.
 Energy efficiency improvements have additional financial benefits as well.

-DREW.
-What other financial benefits could the energy efficiency improvements have?
+DREW: What other financial benefits could the energy efficiency improvements have?

-REBECCA.
-They may:
+REBECCA: They may:

-- Generate lower energy bills. - Entitle homeowners to federal tax credits for consumer energy. - Qualify homeowners for Energy Efficient Mortgages, a product of the Federal Housing Administration, or FHA.
+- Generate lower energy bills. - Entitle homeowners to federal tax credits for consumer energy. - Qualify homeowners for Energy Efficient Mortgages, a product of the Federal Housing Administration (FHA).

-DREW.
-Those benefits make "going green" seem a lot more affordable!
+DREW: Those benefits make "going green" seem a lot more affordable!
 Are there any specific energy-related projects that you would recommend?

-REBECCA.
-I can show you a checklist with some ideas.
+REBECCA: I can show you a checklist with some ideas.
 I'll also show you several ideas for large projects to improve your home safety, specifically to reduce the risk of accidents and impacts of disasters.
 However, I recommend that you do a bit more research on each change to determine if it is right for you and your home, as they can require a lot of time and money up front.

-DREW.
-Where can I do more research to determine if an improvement project would be right for me?
+DREW: Where can I do more research to determine if an improvement project would be right for me?

-REBECCA.
-You can find resources to guide your decisions about energy efficient improvements on the U.S. Department of Energy website, energy.gov, or the federal government's ENERGY STAR website, energystar.gov.
+REBECCA: You can find resources to guide your decisions about energy efficient improvements on the U.S. Department of Energy website, energy.gov, or the federal government's ENERGY STAR website, energystar.gov.
 On these sites, you can learn how to assess which projects give you the greatest energy savings and comfort benefits, and how to determine which projects will work best with your budget.
 You'll also be able to review which improvements entitle you to a tax credit and what guidelines exist for Energy Efficient Mortgages.
+Improvements such as installing heat pumps, heat pump water heaters, insulation, doors, and windows, as well as electrical panel upgrades, home energy audits, and more, are covered by the tax credits and can help families save money on their monthly energy bills for years to come.
+In addition to the energy efficiency credits, homeowners can also take advantage of the modified and extended Residential Clean Energy credit, which provides a 30 percent income tax credit for clean energy equipment, such as rooftop solar, wind energy, geothermal heat pumps, and battery storage.